RiyazKhan87/turnt-cyril/README.md

 turnt-cyril
 ===========
-Welcome to my Repo, feel free to fork, edit, add open for comments
+Welcome to my Repo!
+I have a bunch of projects in here which was programmed in java.
+Feel free to fork, add to the program, or tweak any parts of the syntax as you please. :)